Last time, I looked at noun clauses.

 Mobile phone ownership rose steadily throughout the period.

-As you can see, it’s just the same as a noun:
+As you can see, it works in the same way as a noun:

 Ownership rose steadily throughout the period.